- This event has passed.

 Teaching news literacy is more necessary and challenging than ever in a world where news is delivered at a constant pace from a broad range of sources.
 Since social media and filter bubbles can make it challenging to access unbiased, factual information, we must equip students to be critical as they access news sources for a variety of purposes.
-This live, interactive edWebinar will give an overview of the phenomenon of fake news going viral and tools educators can use to help students develop news literacy skills.
+This recorded edWebinar gives an overview of the phenomenon of fake news going viral and tools educators can use to help students develop news literacy skills.

-Tiffany Whitehead, School Librarian at Episcopal School of Baton Rouge in Louisiana, will share:
+Tiffany Whitehead, School Librarian at Episcopal School of Baton Rouge in Louisiana, shares:

 - A strategy to develop fun, original lessons about media literacy